alttch/eva3/doc/lm/macros.rst

-If access permissions to individual macros are configured via API keys, you should take into account the following: if a macro runs other macros using :ref:`run<m_run>` function, these macros will be executed even if the API key allows to run only the initial macro.
+If access permissions to individual macros are configured via API keys, you should take into account the following: if a macro runs other macros using :ref:`run<macro_api_run>` function, these macros will be executed even if the API key allows to run only the initial macro.

 Macros built-ins
 ================